By accepting you will be accessing a service provided by a third-party external to https://www.medentry.edu.au/

 Each station in the MMI has a strict time limit.
 Many applicants may find the process rather rushed, as you are spending a short time in each station, before being quickly moved on to the next.
 There are a set of questions which are designated for each station.
 It is advisable to ensure that you have an opportunity to answer each of those questions, as they all contribute towards your overall score for that station.
 Therefore, do not excessively elaborate upon your answers.
 You need to show that you can remain concise and provide an answer which directly addresses the question.
-If you feel as though you have sufficiently answered a question, do not hesitate to move onto the next.
+If you feel as though you have sufficiently answered a question, do not hesitate to let the interviewer know you are ready to move onto the next.
 Keep in mind that if you have time remaining, you can always return to a previous question and further develop your answer.
+Surprisingly, many students find it difficult to talk even for the 8 minutes allocated at each station and tend to finish too early!

 The time pressures of the MMI limits the time during which you are able to establish rapport with your interviewers.
 Interviewers will want to select medical students who they find likeable, both in the way they present themselves, and also in their answers.
 Smiling helps – first impressions are important!